 Dedicate certain hours of the day for work or school, meal preparation, socializing with loved ones, Ramadan prayers and of course, your workout.
 After all, it is a time for reflection and creating new, good habits and that takes discipline.

-The bottom line is that with the proper guidance, nutrition, time management and moderation, you CAN make changes during Ramadan 2021.
-You can start slow – but just start.
+The bottom line is that with the proper guidance, nutrition, time management and moderation, you can make changes during Ramadan.
+You just have to start.

 Issa handles multimedia at livehealthy.ae and got involved in fitness and healthy living after graduating high school.
 The sedentary lifestyle and junk food diet of his teen years had taken a toll on his wellbeing.
 Now, he makes sure to put his health first.
 Issa earned his bachelor’s in marketing and has since found his passion in media and arts.